maxpaleo/process-logger/README.md

-## ProcessLog
+## Process Log

-A class function for structured logging of processes from start to finish.
+A logging function for used to log steps of a process.
-- Useful to log detailed processes in stages during development or debugging.
-- You can leave the logs in your code and enable or disable them as needed by setting the log property of each process to true or false.
+- The ideal is to leave the logs in your code and enable or disable them as needed by changing the `log` property in your Log.start() call.
+- This is useful to quickly log the flow of a process when developing or debugging, and other developers can easily enable or disable the logs to see the process running.

 **Features:**
 - Start and end new process logs with a name.
 - Easily enable or disable logging for a specific process.
 - Clearly logs steps of a process and logs the duration of the process.
+- Proces logs are colored for easy identification.
+The colors are randomly assigned per process, or you can set a specific color per process.

 ### Installation
   ```bash